w0nk0/obsidian-bracelet/README.md

 uv run python -m obsidian_bracelet.gui
 ```

-This starts a Flask web server at http://127.0.0.1:5000 where you can:
+This opens a PySimpleGUI window where you can:

-- Enter source vault paths and target path
+- Add source vault folders using the "Add Source Folder" button
+- Select the target vault folder using the "Browse" button
-- Build a merge plan
+- Build a merge plan with the "Build Plan" button
-- Review the actions in a table
+- Review the actions in the table
-- Apply the plan with or without dry run
+- Apply the plan with or without dry run using the "Apply Plan" button

 ## Benefits